casper-network/docs/source/docs/casper/dapp-dev-guide/calling-contracts.md

 ## Calling Contracts with Session Arguments {#calling-contracts-with-session-args}

-When calling contract entry points, you may need to pass in information using session arguments.
+You may need to pass in information using session arguments when calling contract entry points.
 The `put-deploy` allows you to do this with the `--session-arg` option:

 ```bash
 casper-client put-deploy \